jina-ai/textbook/textbook/self_check/README.md

 **Note**: the first time you run the utility function, it will fail because OpenAI human eval includes a comment to warn you about running the evaluation script.
 The stacktrace should point you to that line, simply uncomment it in the human_eval library's source code and run again.

+**Note**: if you are using Mac, refer to the following issue: https://github.com/openai/human-eval/issues/18#issuecomment-1568137706